Blind workers learning skills to join the workforce

 “They can do almost anything as long as you are not asking them to drive.
 It does so much for their self-esteem.
 Yes, it’s great for their pocketbook because now they can pay their rent and they don’t have to live at home.
 But to see them light up.
 They really want to work," said Pontlitz.

-Not only does Scott work, but he trains others to be able to do the same.
+Not only does Wilson work, but he trains others to be able to do the same.

 He said there are many opportunities to work from home if those who are blind learn how to use technology.